telerik/ajax-docs/controls/ajaxmanager/overview.md

 ---
 title: Overview
-page_title: RadAjaxManager Overview
+page_title: AjaxManager Overview
-description: Check our Web Forms article about Overview.
+description:
 slug: ajaxmanager/overview
 previous_url: ajax/radajaxmanager/overview
-tags: overview
+tags: telerik, aspnet, ajax, ajaxmanager, overview
 published: True
 position: 0
 ---

-# RadAjaxManager Overview
+# AjaxManager Overview

-AJAX is one of the main techniques of Web Programming which allows you to add a nice finishing touch to your application - by improving the performance drastically and make the server-side operations to have a similar responsiveness just as client-side functions.

-And here comes the role of the **RadAjaxManager** component - it powers developers to rapidly configure practical and complex AJAX solutions in their project.
+The AjaxManager enables you to rapidly configure practical and complex AJAX solutions in your project.

+The following image shows an AjaxManager in action with applied Grid paging and an AjaxLoadingPanel for visual indication.

 ![RadAjaxManager in Action](images/AJAXinAction.gif)

-**Figure 1** - RadAjaxManager in Action with RadGrid paging - together with RadAjaxLoadingPanel for visual indication

 ## Main Features

-The main features of **RadAjaxManager** are:

 * **Availibility** - You can AJAX-enable all controls that normally work with postbacks.